Robert W. Deiz: Early life, family, education

 Deiz was born on June 17, 1919, in Portland, Oregon.
-He was the son of William Carlos Deiz (10 Aug 1881 – 14 Feb 1950), a Jamaican immigrant, and Elnora Noni Deiz (3 Oct 1888 - 15 May 1975).
 His younger brother, Carl Deiz, was a Lieutenant and a Documented Member of the Tuskegee Airmen who served in Tuskegee, Alabama.

 In 1943 before his deployment with the 99th Fighter Squadron, Deiz married Ruby Lee Butler Deiz (1920–2012).
 They had one son, Robert E. Deiz, and two grandsons.

 Deiz attended Portland, Oregon's Franklin High School where he played horn and double bass at school and in the Portland Junior Symphony.
 He was also a track & field star, setting several records.
 After graduating from Franklin in 1937, Deiz attended the University of Oregon for two years.
 At Oregon, Deiz became a track & field star, setting records in the 100-yard dash, the 220-yard race and relay races.
 He also continued to play horn and double bass as a member of the University of Oregon Orchestra.

 Prior to World War II in the late 1930s, Diez enrolled in the Civilian Pilot Training Program at Swan Island in Portland, Oregon, receiving his pilot's license.